carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 ~~~
 {: .language-html }

-In the above, we have (once again!) removed the banner image,
-as that is included in the `default` layout.
-If you reload a page using the `page` layout,
+After this change, if you reload the `about` page, that still uses the `page` layout,
 you should now see that it has all of the structure provided in `default.html`
 as well as the contact information included in `page.html`.

 The purpose of this approach, defining the core structure that will be common
 to every page across your site in a default layout,
 then basing more specific layouts on this foundation,